-'Horrific' Bronx apartment fire leaves at least 19 dead, including 9 kids: source
+'Horrific' Bronx apartment fire leaves at least 17 dead, including 8 kids

 Video from the scene Sunday morning showed flames shooting out of a window.
 Several people climbed down a ladder with firefighters as smoke and flames billowed out of the window, another video showed.

 Nigro said the cause of the fire remained under investigation, but officials determined that the door to the apartment where the flames broke out was left open.
+Adams said it was believed the fire stemmed from a space heater.

-“The door to that apartment was left open, causing the fire to spread and the smoke to spread,” he said.
+“The door to that apartment was left open, causing the fire to spread and the smoke to spread,” Nigro said.
 “This fire took its toll on our city.”

 Adams described the aftermath of the fire as one of the worst in the city’s history.

-Note: Editor’s note: Mayor Eric Adams announced a revised, slightly lower death toll on Monday afternoon.